tingtron/hiring-engineers/blog/blog.md

 ## Libraries for Metrics Collection

-Agent client
+Agent Client

-- Node.js
-- Standard (StatsD vs custom API)
-- API features

-Note: Agent client libraries typically do not collect statistics, they only communicate statistics to the Agent.
+The Agent client libraries typically do not measure statistics, they are tasked to communicate the collected statistics to the Agent.

+We use sevaral criteria for the Agent client library
+- Integration with Node.js
+- Providing familiar standard interface such as StatsD to facilicate adoption and adapting of existing code base, as opposed to any custom API
+- API features, which provide rich reporting functionality (gauges, timing, counters) as well as flexible configuration, e.g. by setting common parameters, such as tags or prefixes from all communications.

+A perfect choice to satisfy these criteria is the `hot-shots` library, which is a fork of `node-statsd` providing familiar API, with enhancements for DofStatsD features.

-Server statistics
+Server Statistics

-Web Server stats (requests per second, request time, number of errors etc)
+For web Server stats (requests per second, request time, number of errors etc) we considered the following approaches in addition to Node.js built-in functionality
  - [request](https://github.com/request/request) module
  - [request-stats](https://github.com/watson/request-stats) package
+and chose to go along with `request-stats`, as the most flexible and straight-forward approach in terms of integration (call-back interface) and API (granulated structures for metrics).

 Note: to see how to collect stats for requests originated in Node.js itself, follow [Understanding & Measuring HTTP Timings with Node.js](https://blog.risingstack.com/measuring-http-timings-node-js/)